 Their themes also have an impressive collection of built-in shortcodes, which can make adding cool content to your website super easy and effective.

 For those looking to give Themify a try before committing to a paid plan, you can go for the limited collection of free themes and plugins.
 We strongly recommend giving the ‘view demo’ option a try before committing to one.

 As a freelancer, you wear a lot of hats.
-Which means there’s always some new challenge you face or something exciting and new that you’d like to learn.
+This means there’s always some new challenge you face or something exciting and new that you’d like to learn.
 Below you’ll find some of our favorite learning tools for freelancers of all kinds.
 From freelancers who are just getting started to those who want to keep growing and learning even when their freelance business is going well.

 Udemy provides an extensive library of over 65,000 classes to choose from and grow your knowledge.
-From design and business, to health and lifestyle, there’s something for everyone.
+From design and business to health and lifestyle, there’s something for everyone.
 With most courses costing around $9.99, there are a select number of free courses as well.

-With such a large volume of courses, you will encounter a range in the instructors expertise, but the course reviews can aid in narrowing down the good from the bad.
+With such a large volume of courses, you will encounter a range in the instructor’s expertise, but the course reviews can aid in narrowing down the good from the bad.
 Additionally, an easy to use search bar helps you find what you are looking for pretty easily.

 Pros: The Udemy app allows you to download courses and watch offline